- Foot screws (leveling screw)

 - Fix the plumb bob to the instrument.

-- Release the bottom clamping screw smoothly and ensure that the theodolite rests on the bottom plate and not eccentric in vertical plumb.
+- Release the bottom clamping screw smoothly and ensure that the theodolite rests on the bottom plate and is not eccentric in vertical plumb.

 - Adjust the tripod by moving each leg along the radius as well as the circumference, so as to bring the plumb bob exactly over the station mark and approximately level the instrument with the help of the built-in spirit level.